sooglejay/MyHexoBlog/source/_posts/computing_factorials_of_a_huge_number.md

 ---
-title: Computing Factorials of a huge number in C/C++: A tutorial
+title: Computing Factorials of a huge number
 ---

 Hello @all,